Robert Henderson (American football): Professional career

-Pre-draft

 New York Giants

-Henderson was a 6th round (199th pick overall) draft choice by the New York Giants in the 2008 NFL Draft.
+Henderson was a sixth round (199th pick overall) draft choice by the New York Giants in the 2008 NFL draft.
 He injured his ankle in his NFL preseason debut and spent his entire rookie season on injured reserve.
 He was waived on September 5, 2009.

 Jacksonville Jaguars

 The Jacksonville Jaguars signed Henderson to their practice squad on September 15, 2009.
 He was released on September 29.

 Detroit Lions

 Henderson was signed to the Detroit Lions practice squad on October 14, 2009.
 After his practice squad contract expired, Henderson was re-signed to a future reserve contract on January 5, 2010.

 Seattle Seahawks

 On April 5, 2010, Henderson was traded to the Seattle Seahawks with a 2010 fifth-round draft pick for offensive lineman Rob Sims and a 2010 seventh-round draft pick.